palaucerica/GadgetManager/README.md

 2- Puzzle: It is based on a slide puzzle.
 The user can move an empty box in order to solve the puzzle.
 The Puzzle settings allows the user to pick an image.

+Folder Description:

+-Executable: The GadgetManager.exe and the gadgets implementation (.dll) are located inside this folder.

+-Gadgets Implementation: Contains all the logic of the gadgets.
+Besides the two gadgets showed in the GadgetManager, this folder contains two implementation more:
+Slideshow gadget and CPU_Usage gadget.
+They were not included in the GadgetManager because they aren't finished.

+-Gadgets Manager: Contains all the logic of the GadgetManager.

+-Screenshots: Contains some images showing how the application looks like.